alibaba/schema-plugin-flow/docs/index.md

 * `sifo-react` is a React Component encapsulates sifo-model and sifo-singleton.
 * `sifo-vue` is a Vue Component encapsulates sifo-model and sifo-singleton.

+### modelPlugins
+* `sifo-mplg-react-optimize` is a modelPlugin for React optimize.
+* `sifo-mplg-form-core` is a sifo form-core model plugin.
+* `sifo-mplg-form-antdv` is a sifo form with ant-design-vue, works with sifo-mplg-form-core.

 ## Installation

 ```shell